Founding Fathers “WHO DO YOU SAY THAT I AM?” Part 1

 Some of the more obvious reasons why overzealous patriotic Christians are so keen to wipe any historically proven facts concerning the American Founding Fathers under the rug is because they cannot seem to see the difference between genuine biblical Christianity and Freemasonry’s Baphomet religion.

-Freemasonry can be considered a religion, regardless of Masons’ opinions on the matter.
-Freemasonry is recognized for its practice of prayer, Bible reading, belief in the resurrection, and regular attendance at local churches within the Christian fold of Freemasonry.
-Obviously Hindus, Muslims, and Jews have their own places of worship and are not expected to frequent church services.
+Freemasonry is a religion, regardless of the opinions held by Masons themselves.
+It is known for its practices that include prayer, reading the Bible, a belief in the resurrection, and regular attendance at local Christian churches among its members.
+Naturally, individuals from Hindu, Muslim, and Jewish backgrounds have their own places of worship and are not expected to attend church services.

 Unfortunately, these traits are often used to prove that Freemasons were Christians.
 May I remind you that the devil also can change himself into an angel of light without being detected as a fraud.
 (2 Corinthians 11:14-15).